-And it has been consistently happening to their four products for the last 2 months!
-Ouch!
+And it has been consistently happening to their 4 products for the last 2 months (ouch)!

-To illustrate, OP mentioned that they used to sell more than 20 units daily.
-But now, they're making only one sale a day!
+To illustrate, OP mentioned that they used to sell more than 20 units a day.
+But now, they’re making one sale daily.

 This prompted them to speculate two possible factors contributing to this predicament: